11chuchu11/tp_procesos/API_DOCUMENTATION.md

 **Endpoint:** `POST /api/scrim`

 **Description:** Create a new scrim.
 The creator is automatically added to the lobby and the system attempts to auto-fill with available players.
+The game for the scrim is automatically taken from the creator's profile main game.

 **Headers:**